State-by-State Tenant Rights Laws: Comparative Reference

 Classification Boundaries

-State tenant rights frameworks can be classified along four primary axes:
+Tenant rights frameworks divide along four classification axes:

 Tradeoffs and Tensions